Tim Tebow Struggling in Triple-A: ‘He’s Still Learning’

 — NESN (@NESN) April 12, 2019

 “He’s still learning how to hit some of this pitching,” Syracuse manager Tony DeFrancesco told ESPN.
 “I mean, these guys are throwing 97, 98 miles per hour.
 They’re spinning the baseball.
 He’s making some adjustments.”

 Triple-A rosters often contain a mixture of journeyman veterans who aren’t quite at the major league level, and young phenoms who are on their last stop on the way to the big leagues.

-Tebow was invited to major league spring training with the Mets this year, and the team’s then-general manager, Sandy Alderson, said last year (per MLB) that he believed Tebow will eventually make it to the major leagues.
-In the fall, following the conclusion of the baseball season, Tebow works as a college football analyst for SEC Network and ESPN.
+Tebow was invited to major league spring training with the Mets this year, and the team’s then-general manager, Sandy Alderson, said last year, per MLB, that he believed Tebow will eventually make it to the major leagues.

+In the fall, following the conclusion of the baseball season, Tebow worked as a college football analyst for SEC Network and ESPN.

 Earlier this year, Tebow became engaged to Demi-Leigh Nel-Peters, the South African who served as Miss Universe in 2017.